eslint/rfcs/designs/2020-deprecate-caching/README.md

 ## Frequently Asked Questions
 Q: I really need the cache, what should I do?

-A: There is (nodejs api)[https://eslint.org/docs/developer-guide/nodejs-api].
+A: There is [nodejs api](https://eslint.org/docs/developer-guide/nodejs-api).
 It would be better to write your own caching implementation, because you have much more idea on the dependencies.
 For example, you can have a branch that pass the tests.
 Linting then can be performed on affected files compare to the commit in that branch.
 The algorithm to find affected files should be implemented by you because you are the only one who has knowledge on that.